A woman hoping to put distance between the baby in her arms and another pregnancy may ask, “Is breastfeeding a reliable form of birth control?”

 However, your body also produces high levels of estrogen and progesterone, which are known as the “pregnancy hormones.”
 These prevent the high levels of prolactin from causing your milk to be produced and flow right out throughout your pregnancy.

 At birth, the pregnancy hormones drop dramatically, allowing the prolactin to fully activate and breast milk to start flowing (source).
 It is at this stage oxytocin begins to be produced.
+While oxytocin was the main hormone of birth – contracting your uterus and helping your baby into the world – its role changes now for breastfeeding.

 All of these hormones work together to ensure both your pregnancy and your breastfeeding experience goes smoothly.